balena-labs-projects/sensor/README.md

 The sensor data is available in json format either as an mqtt payload and/or via the built-in webserver.
 To use mqtt, provide an address for the `MQTT_ADDRESS` service variable (see below.)

 If no mqtt address is set, the webserver will be available on port 7575.
-To force the webserver to be active even with mqtt, set the `ALWAYS_USE_WEBSERVER` service variable to True.
+To force the webserver to be active even with mqtt, set the `ALWAYS_USE_HTTPSERVER` service variable to True.

 The http data defaults to only be available to other containers in the application via `sensor:7575` - if you want this to be available externally, you'll need to map port 7575 to an external port in your docker-compose file.